• Mobile

 Both methodologies have their pros and cons, and the Xamarin and Ionic tools themselves have discrete advantages and drawbacks.
 They also both serve a common purpose—to facilitate the development of apps for different operating systems using a single technology stack.

-What Projects are Xamarin and Ionic Best Suited for?
+What Projects are Xamarin & Ionic Best Suited for?

 If you're comparing Xamarin vs Ionic for a specific mobile-app development project, your choice will be determined by the characteristics of each framework.